 Maximum time before thorough surface preparation is required.
 The surface must be clean and dry and suitable for over coating.
 Inspect the surface for chalking and other contamination and if present, remove with an alkaline detergent.
-Agitate the surface to activate the cleaner and before it dries, wash the treated area by low-pressure water jetting to Wa 1 (ISO 8501-4) using fresh water.
+Agitate the surface to activate the cleaner and before it dries, wash the treated area by low-pressure water cleaning using fresh water.